Inbound and Outbound Logistics

 Receiving

-This part of inbound logistics involves receiving shipments at the warehouse or distribution center.
-Loading dock staff will evaluate the shipment for damages and accuracy.
+First and foremost, this part of inbound logistics involves receiving shipments at the warehouse or distribution center.
+Loading dock staff then evaluate the shipment for damages and accuracy.
 Once the shipment is approved, the goods are stored in a designated storage facility or moved to a secondary manufacturing or assembly area.
-All goods ready for customer sales are input into the inventory management system and carefully stored.
+Finally, all goods ready for customer sales are input into the inventory management system and stored carefully.

 Reverse Logistics